Students of Season: Fall 2025

 2 Year Conservatory

 My training at TKS has taught me that the pursuit of artistic excellence is not perfection.
-It’s not a specific formula, or a grade on a paper.
-The pursuit of artistic excellence is messy, raw and humbling – but that’s what the human condition is, and it’s our job as actors to authentically channel that in our work.
-I am constantly learning to embrace my mess in order to make art that is honest and meaningful.
-This has led me to a greater acceptance of my whole self.
+It’s not a specific formula or a grade on a paper.
+The pursuit of artistic excellence is messy, raw, and humbling, but that’s what the human condition is, and it’s our job as actors to authentically channel that in our work.

-Describe a moment in your training journey that you recall as having had a clear and lasting impact on you?
+Describe a moment in your training journey that you recall as having had a clear and lasting impact on you.

-This year in Movement Three we all brought in meaningful poems or songs to share in front of the class.
+This year in Movement Three, we all brought in meaningful poems or songs to share in front of the class.
 As I recited my song for the first time, I was quite emotional as it’s very personal to me.
-Nate Flower, my teacher, was able to see this song held great meaning for me and told me because it does, I can trust it, take my time, and let the words take me for a ride.
-Across classes we are told often to trust ourselves in our work, but for me it has often been a challenge.
-The energy I got from Nate and my classmates in that moment though was so accepting and encouraging, that my body actually felt such a true and pure trust I hadn’t experienced before.
-That way when I recited it a second time, the words were purely my own, in whatever way it came out.
-Then Nate and my classmates shared the ways they saw me and how I had impacted them.
-While I stood in front everyone exposed and vulnerable, I felt so seen and empowered that it confirmed I truly belong here in this art and community.
+Nate Flower, my teacher, was able to see that this song held great meaning for me and told me that because it does, I can trust it, take my time, and let the words take me for a ride.

 What does being a part of the TKS community mean to you?

 The TKS community is empowering, and it means the world to be a part of its energy.
-I feel incredibly supported by my teachers who all have an open door policy, and genuinely care about us and our craft.
+I feel incredibly supported by my teachers, who all have an open-door policy and genuinely care about us and our craft.
 My classmates are some of the most inspiring and talented people I’ve ever met, as I see them bare their hearts and souls daily.
-It’s a great privilege to be in this community because it not only inspires me, but it accepts and embraces me.
-There are countless times where I’ve joked, hugged and had hard conversations with my classmates that all lift me up and encourage me to keep going with this dream.

 Hunter Hunt